-NOW, THEREFORE, the Planning Commission of the City of El Paso de Robles recommends as follows:
+NOW, THEREFORE, the City Council of the City of El Paso de Robles approves the following:

-SECTION 1: Findings Map: based upon the facts and analysis presented in the staff report, public testimony received and subject to the conditions listed below, the Planning Commission makes the following findings as required by Government Code Sections 66474 and 65457:
+SECTION 1: Findings Map: based upon the facts and analysis presented in the staff report, public testimony received and subject to the conditions listed below, the City Council makes the following findings as required by Government Code Sections 66474 and 65457:

 - a.
 Vesting Tentative Tract Map 3069 will be consistent, in part, with the General Plan Land Use Element, and will specifically support the intent of LU-1, by providing opportunities for new commercial and industrial development. - b.
 Vesting Tentative Tract Map 3069 will allow for the continuation of business park type uses in close proximity to the Airport. - c.
-Vesting Tentative Tract Map 3069 will provide for orderly growth and development, including extension of streets and utilities necessary to serve the project.
+Vesting Tentative Tract Map 3069 will provide for orderly growth and development, including extension of streets and utilities necessary to serve the project. - d.

-d.
 Vesting Tentative Tract Map 3069 will be consistent with the General Plan Circulation Element, by providing most of the right-of-way for the Connection Road between the "interchange" at Union Road - Highway 46E and the northerly extension of a connecting road to Airport Road (CF-3 Needs List Project).

-NOW, THEREFORE, BE IT RESOLVED, that the Planning Commission of the City of El Paso de Robles, does hereby recommend that the City Council approve Vesting Tentative Tract Map 3069, subject to the following:
+NOW, THEREFORE, BE IT RESOLVED, that the City Council of the City of El Paso de Robles, does hereby approve Vesting Tentative Tract Map 3069, subject to the following: